XieQi2015/Equivariant-ASISR/README.md

 </p>

 <p align = "center">
 Figure 2.
-Illustration of the arbitrary-scale image super-resolution performance.
+Illustration of the arbitrary-scale image super-resolution performance of two typical competing ASISR methods as well as their Rot-E ameliorations, including EDSR+LIIF (with relatively simple encoder+INR modules) and SwinIR+LTE (with relatively complex encoder+INR modules).
 </p>

 The capability of the proposed framework in keeping the rotation symmetry can be observed from the following figures.